Katie Knuppel

 Lead Teacher - ELC 101

-Priscilla has more than 15 years of experience in early childhood education.
-Prior to coming to Fay, she was a lead preschool teacher at First Steps Learning Center in Southborough.
+Priscilla has more than 20 years of experience in early childhood education.
+She holds a bachelor’s degree in early childhood education from the University of Amherst.
+She is Lead Teacher and Director certified through the Department of Early Education and Care.
+Priscilla has been studying the Reggio Emilia approach and was recently Wunderled certified through Fairy Dust Teaching.
+Prior to coming to Fay in 2017, she was a lead preschool teacher at First Steps Learning Center in Southborough.
 Priscilla enjoys the dynamic opportunities that teaching young children brings.
-As a pre-school teacher, she loves supporting each child in his or her own individual path and strives to give children the care and resources that they need for their independent growth.
+As a preschool teacher, she loves supporting children in their development and strives to give children the care and resources that they need to grow into independent individuals.
 She is thankful to be part of the lives of young children who are so passionate and excited about the world around them.
+Priscilla lives in Lancaster with her husband Dondrae and her son Cameron.

 Shehla Eledroos